Thinking of Starting a CSA? Start Planning Now

 Why Use a CSA for Produce?

-A CSA provides seed money for farmers to use to plant their crop.
+A CSA program, which is also known as farm sharing, provides upfront money for farmers to use to plant their crop.
 Farmers know how much to plant based on the demand for their produce and can plant a variety of crops that will bloom all season.
-Farmers can focus on producing high-quality fruits and vegetables and worry less about finding avenues to sell to make a profit.
+Farmers can focus on producing high--quality fruits and vegetables and worry less about finding avenues to sell to make a profit.

 In turn, consumers can expect a steady supply of locally grown fresh vegetables and fruits.
 In an age where people are becoming more connected to the food they eat, CSAs provide an opportunity for members to get to know the farmers and understand their growing practices.
-Often CSAs provide organic produce without the steep price tag you find in the grocery store, and you know that all the food is locally grown.
+Often CSAs provide produce without the steep price tag you find in the grocery store.

 Tips for Starting a CSA